• The SECA Board is a representative body of 17 members.

 Cille has worked with and for children most of her life, teaching grades from Pre-K to college level, and working as a Child Development Specialist and Resource Consultant for the State of Texas.
 Cille received her M.Ed from the University of Texas at El Paso, and is a National Training Institute Child Care Health Consultant and trainer.

 Susan was a head teacher in a private preschool and kindergarten in Ann Arbor, Michigan, head teacher at the University of Michigan International House Preschool, and kindergarten and second grade teacher in Harrisonburg City Public Schools, among other early childhood positions.
-She is now an Assistant Professor in Early Elementary and Reading Education and a Coordinator in the Inclusive Early Childhood Education Program at James Madison University, Harrisonburg, VA.
+She is now an Associate Professor in Early Elementary and Reading Education at James Madison University, Harrisonburg, VA and a Faculty Liaison for the Augusta County Public School Partnership.
 Susan received her PhD from James Madison University.

 Melissa “Missy” Smith was born and raised in West Virginia.
 She graduated from Fairmont State College in 1991 with a bachelor’s degree in education and from Marshall University in 1997 with her master’s degree in family and consumer science.
 For several years, Missy worked in the early childhood field as a classroom teacher in public education, Head Start, and child care centers.
 After receiving her master’s degree, she worked in child care resource and referral as an Early Childhood Specialist for six years.
 During that time, she taught and mentored child care center staff and family child care providers through trainings and the Apprenticeship for Child Development Specialist program.